anthropics/anthropic-tools/README.md

 ```python
 time_tool_user = ToolUser([time_of_day_tool], first_party=False)
 ```
+NOTE: If using bedrock, this SDK only supports claude 2.1 (anthropic.claude-v2:1).

 Notice that new `messages` format instead of passing in a simple prompt string?
 Never seen it before?
 Don't worry, we are about to walk through it.